monikastrah/431-2020/classes/class18/README.md

 ## Announcements

+1. There is a [Minute Paper after Class 18](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers), due tomorrow at noon.
-1. Remember that we do not have 431 class or TA office hours next Tuesday 2020-11-03, Election Day.
+2. Remember that we do not have 431 class or TA office hours next Tuesday 2020-11-03, Election Day.
-2. Project B Instructions will be made available by Sunday 2020-11-01.
+3. Project B Instructions will be made available by Sunday 2020-11-01.
-3. This [Cheat Sheet from Novartis on Graphics Principles](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) is well worth your time.
+4. This [Cheat Sheet from Novartis on Graphics Principles](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) is well worth your time.
-4. The [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) by Yihui Xie, Christophe Dervieux and Emily Riederer is now complete and online.
+5. The [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) by Yihui Xie, Christophe Dervieux and Emily Riederer is now complete and online.
 It has some really interesting material in it that I hope to find the time to explore soon.

 ## What Should I Be Working On?

-1. There will be a Minute Paper after Class 18 due at Noon Wednesday 2020-10-28.
+1. [Minute Paper after Class 18](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers) due at Noon tomorrow 2020-10-28.
 2. [Project A](https://thomaselove.github.io/431-2020-projectA/) is due on Friday **2020-10-30** at Noon.
     - Don't forget to [clean your variables](https://thomaselove.github.io/431-2020-projectA/prop_summary.html), use the [headings for the Analyses specified in the outline](https://thomaselove.github.io/431-2020-projectA/examples.html), and review the [final report checklist](https://thomaselove.github.io/431-2020-projectA/check_final.html) in addition to the [final submission instructions](https://thomaselove.github.io/431-2020-projectA/final.html), and check out [my advice from Class 16](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class16/README.md#advice-on-developing-a-research-question) on developing your research questions.